Sid-ht/PyBites/README.md

 # PyBites

-Python tips collected from over the internet showcasing the brillaint libraries it imports.
+Python tips collected from over the internet showcasing the brilliant libraries it imports.